bioinfo-pf-curie/mpiBWA/docs/README.md

 ### Options

 * `bwa mem` options can be passed from command line (e.g. `mpiBWA mem -t 8 -k 18`)
+* `-f` add this option if you want to fix the mates during the mapping (optionnal)

+example: `mpirun -n 2 mpiBWAByChr mem -t 8 -f -o SAM REF FASTQ1 FASTQ2`

+the -f option add CIGAR, quality, and base score to each mate.
+This is equivalent to "samtools fixmate -c -m".
+This option permits to mark the duplicates with samtools in downstream analisys.
+The overhead time is less than 10%.

 ### output